 What Sets Reflections Apart

 Personalized attention in a comfortable setting and a rewards-based approach that promotes healing and recovery—treatment for eating disorders is all we do.
-Since we limit our space to 15 participants (eight as inpatients), you’re assured of having continuous contact with all members of our team.
-That lets us get to know you, develop your individual treatment plan and deliver the best care possible.
+You’re assured of having continuous contact with all members of our team to lets us get to know you, develop your individual treatment plan and deliver the best care possible.

 You’ll appreciate our attention to detail.
 From our tranquil and nurturing environment, contemporary facility décor and comfortable furnishings that feel just like home to our effective program structure, ongoing support services and our knowledgeable care team—everything is carefully selected and everyone is completely committed to working with you on your journey.

 As family members and friends, you’re highly encouraged to visit during regular hours and participate in family group therapy and other suggested therapy sessions.
 Your loved one may also use the Reflections phone and computer every day to stay in touch with you.

 Mon, Wed, Fri: No visiting hours